Lexusr2020/NYC-Short-Term-Rental/README.md

 ## Project Logistics
 The project will be divided into four sections:

-Answer questions using SQL:                     Please refer to SQL Queries file
+Answer questions using SQL:                     **Please refer to SQL Queries file**

-Data Wrangling and Cleaning:                    Please refer to data_cleaning file
+Data Wrangling and Cleaning:                    Presenting your findings for Business Impact

-Data Analysis and Insights Generation:          PLease refer to analyze_data file
+Data Analysis and Insights Generation:          **PLease refer to analyze_data file**

-Presenting your findings for Business Impact:   Please refer to NYC - ShortT Term Rental file
+Presenting your findings for Business Impact:   Presenting your findings for Business Impact